waittim/waittim.github.io/_posts/2019-09-06-absolute&relative-error.md

 ---

-Absolute error and relative error have a little bit difference on calculation but the difference really makes an essential change.
-Absolute error will be influenced by the samples size but relative error can show the real error without huge bias.
+Absolute error and relative error have a little bit different on calculation but the difference really makes an essential change.
+The absolute error will be influenced by the sample size but relative error can show the real error without huge bias.

 >when used as a measure of precision—is the ratio of the absolute error of a measurement to the measurement being taken.
 In other words, this type of error is relative to the size of the item being measured.
 RE is expressed as a percentage and has no units.